Skip to main contentSkip to navigation

 See our clean bench validation data and particle test video

-SD Card Recovery Pricing
+How Much Does SD Card Data Recovery Cost?

-SD card recovery starts at $200.
+SD card data recovery starts at $200 for logical file system repair and reaches $1,200–$1,500 for chip-off recovery on monolithic cards.
 Final pricing depends on the failure type, card architecture (PCB-based vs. monolithic), and the complexity of the NAND reconstruction.
-We provide a firm quote after evaluating your card.
-No diagnostic fees.
-No data, no recovery fee.

 Simple Copy